 RELATED ARTICLE: Best Museums In NYC By Age For Families

 Thanks for tuning in to this list of The Best 7 Skating Rinks in NYC with Kids by our contributor Rebecca!
-Ice skating is a great way to bring the family together over sweet treats and holiday cheer, and luckily New York City has it all.
+Ice skating is a great way to bring the family together over sweet treats and holiday cheer; luckily, New York City has it all.
 Whether you’re planning on ice skating, browsing holiday markets, or just enjoying time together, we hope your upcoming winter with your family is as magical as ever – regardless of where you spend it!

 *Due to the COVID-19 pandemic, some of the attractions, accommodations, or things to do on this list may be closed.
 Please ensure availability before making your decision.